arnav3000/aap_configuration_template/README.md

 1) Running 3 VMs(1 controller, 1 DB, 1 automationhub) for RHEL-8.6
 2) ssh keys generated and exchagned in all 3 mahcines
 3) Run this as a root user.
+4)

+### To run this on Open TLC environment use below command :

+1) Create new vaulted values with username and passwords for vaults and replace the values in vaults/opentlc.yml file

+`ansible-playbook -i inventory_opentlc.yml -l dev playbooks/controller_config_opentlc.yml --ask-vault-pass -e "env=opentlc" -e "no_log=false"`